Why traditional approaches to supply chain management aren’t working anymore

 But to consider an alternative approach, you need to understand why JIT can only handle predictable patterns of supply and demand, and why it can’t accommodate the uncertainty that is part of today’s operating environment.
 And that leads us to the traditional approaches to demand forecasting that many complex supply chains still rely on.

-Just-In-Time relies on an out-of-date approach to demand forecasting
+Just-in-Time relies on an out-of-date approach to demand forecasting

 1. It uses historical data, like sales data, to “predict” future demand